CartoDB/cartodb/README.md

   - Authentication: Read/Write access to datasets over OAuth with user definable public access if required

 To try CartoDB, visit [www.cartodb.com](http://www.cartodb.com).
+Watch some [videos of CartoDB in action](http://www.vimeo.com/channels/cartodb) to learn more.

 ## Dependencies ##